 A person cannot be removed from the mortgage if they are going to continue to reside in the property.

-Where the applicant is looking to raise additional capital, the loan will be restricted to a maximum of 85% (subject to credit score).
+When an applicant is looking to raise additional capital, the loan will be restricted to a maximum of 85% (subject to credit score).
 Any additional borrowing being raised for debt consolidation must not be more than 20% of the property value.

 We do not lend for the following purposes (at any LTV):